SUNY-ESF Admission Requirements

-Can I get into SUNY-ESF?
-The school has a 52% acceptance rate.
+How hard is it to get into SUNY-ESF and can I get accepted?
+The school has a 52% acceptance rate ranking it #46 in New York for lowest rate of acceptance.
 Last year, 948 out of 1,818 applicants were admitted making SUNY-ESF a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 24 percent.
 SUNY College of Environmental Science and Forestry typically accepts and attracts "A-" average high school students.
 Only 35% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|